rowbotham-evan/website/content/_index.md

 * I think life begins when we realize that our lives are not about us.
 I don't believe in a "professional life" really.
 I am currently optimizing for interestingness, what I am pretty good at, and making an impact on the world.
 I listed them in that order because I believe that the acceleration created from being interested and believing we can solve or extract some value from a problem generates the greatest impact.

 * Also, I am intentionally working hard to try to keep my philosophy both technical and tasteful.
-I want to be rational and have intelligible principles but not at the expense of new experiences or strong intuitions.
+I want to be rational and have intelligible principles but not at the expense of new experiences, strong intuitions, or *vision*.
 I was talking to my cousin the other day and I think this sums it up well: My ideas are birth by art and creativity, raised by logic and reason, and matured by love.

 * My entire philosophy is too long to write in a short description.
 My three tenets are gratitude, curiosity, and love.
 Instead of expanding on these, I invite you to draw your own conclusions from my work.
 After all, writing your philosophy makes it explicit to *you*, what makes it explicit to others is *action*.